InstructABSA: Instruction Learning for Aspect Based Sentiment Analysis: Limitations

 \section{Limitations}

-Our study is limited to the Sem Eval 2014 dataset, a widely used dataset in recent works.
+Our study is limited to the Sem Eval 2014, 15, and 16 datasets, that are widely used in recent works.
 Future studies should include the extension of this work on other ABSA datasets to test the generalizability of our findings.
 We conducted our experiments using a 200M model, which may limit the applicability of our findings to smaller models.
 Future studies could consider using even smaller instruction-tuned models to analyze their performance.
-Our study was conducted using Tk-Instruct models for the English language.
+Our study was conducted using T$k$-Instruct models for the English language.
 As a result, our findings may not be directly applicable to other languages.
 Future studies should include a multilingual dataset and a multilingual instruction-tuned model to investigate the model's performance across different languages.
+Future studies could consider using even smaller instruction-tuned models to analyze their performance.
+Our study was conducted using T$k$-Instruct models for the English language.
+As a result, our findings may not be directly applicable to other languages.